hacs/documentation/source/docs/faq/data_sources.md

 ### Every 6 hours after startup

-HACS will reach out to [HACS Data](#hacs-data) for all the categories you have enabled, it will also get newly removed repositories.
+HACS will reach out to [HACS Data](#hacs-data) for all the repository types you have enabled, it will also get newly removed repositories.

 If any of your downloaded repositories have an update, their [update entity](/docs/use/entities/update.md) will now show an update.